 The DoneEx VbaCompiler transforms source VBA code into C-code and, in the final stage, the C-language code is compiled into a native Windows DLL file.

-During compilation the transformation of source VBA code goes through several stages.
+During compilation, the transformation of the source VBA code goes through several stages:

 Stage 1.
-VbaCompiler parses and analyses source VBA code.
+VbaCompiler parses and analyses the source VBA code.

 Stage 2.
 The product generates object code based on results of stage 1.

 Stage 3.
 The product generates C-language code from the object code generated in stage 2.

 Stage 4.
 The final stage of compilation – the product runs a C-compiler to compile the C-language code (which was generated in Stage 3) into a Windows DLL.